The Members of

 Report on Other Legal and Regulatory Requirements

-1. As required by section 143(3) of the Act we report that:
+1. As required by Section 143(3) of the Act we report that:

-1) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-2) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-4) in our opinion the aforesaid (Standalone) financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.
+(d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.

-(e) On the basis of written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors is disqualified ason March 31 2016 from being appointed as a director in termsof Section 164 (2) of the Act.
+(e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2019 from being appointed as a director in termsof Section 164 (2) of the Act.

 (f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure A".

-(g) With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+(g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
 The Company does not have any pending litigations which would impact its financialposition.